Crankshaft position sensor for different automobiles

-Your Impulse Sensor (Camshaft Sensor & Crankshaft Sensor) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Crankshaft sensor worn out? » Read more about common malfunctions • Repair • Replacement manual

 The control unit needs data for the car's effective operation.
 The most important data are provided by the shaft sensors.
 With the information on the precise rotation angle of the shafts the control unit is able to determine the moment of ignition and fuel injection.
 These sensors are also known as angle sensors, as they provide information about the rotation angle.